Zdzisław Karos

 Zdzisław Karos (died February 23, 1982) was a senior sergeant of Citizens' Militia of People's Republic of Poland who served as a guard to the embassies in Warsaw and is known as the only certain fatal victim of the generally non-violent Solidarity.

 On February 23, 1982, Karos was on the way to his workplace.
-While in a street car he was attacked by two juveniles, who were trying to disarm him.
-In the fight that followed, Karos was fatally shot by 17-year-old Robert Chechłacz.
+While in a street car he was attacked by two juveniles, Robert Chechłacz (aged 17) and Tomasz Łupanow (aged 18), who were trying to disarm him.
+In the fight that followed, Karos was fatally shot by Chechłacz, likely accidentally.